montagejs/collections/README.md

 -   **LruMap(map, maxLength, equals, hash, getDefault)**

-    A cache of items backed by an `LruSet`.
+    A cache of entries backed by an `LruSet`.

 -   **SortedArray(values, equals, compare, getDefault)**